jullian-yapeter/micro-image/README.md

-# Dragonfruit AI Coding Challenge Submission
+# Image Compression Coding Challenge Submission
 ## by Jullian Yapeter

 ### **The Scenario**